langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_messages.md

 This guide covers `stream_mode="messages"`.

 In order to use this mode, the state of the graph you are interacting with MUST have a messages key that is a list of messages.
-Eg, the state should look something like:
+Eg, the state should look something like the following code block.
+Note that LangGraph Cloud only supports hosting graphs written in Python at the moment, but JS support is on the way.

-=== "Python"
     ```python
     from typing import TypedDict, Annotated
     from langgraph.graph import add_messages